ljo/exist-tei-graphing/README.md

 ## Functions
 There are currently one main function:

-### graphing:relation-graph
+#graphing:relation-graph
-graphing:relation-graph($listPersons as element()+, $listRelations as element()+) as node()
+graphing:relation-graph($listPersons as element()+, $listRelations as element ()+) as node()

 Serializes a relation graph based on provided persons and relations.
-All other parameters use default values if empty.
+All other parameters use default values.

 Parameters:
-    $listPersons+ 	The listPerson elements to create the graph from
+    $listPersons+ 	The tei:listPerson elements to create the graph from
-    $listRelations+ 	The listRelation elements to create the graph from
+    $listRelations+ 	The tei:listRelation elements to create the graph from
 Returns:
-    node() : The serialized relation graph, by default SVG, otherwise output-type.
+    node() : The serialized relation graph in default SVG output-type.

-###graphing:relation-graph
+#graphing:relation-graph
-graphing:relation-graph($listPersons as element()+, $listRelations as element()+,
-$configuration as element()) as node()
+graphing:relation-graph($listPersons as element()+, $listRelations as element ()+, $configuration as element()) as node()

 Serializes a relation graph based on provided persons and relations.
 All other parameters use default values if empty.

 Parameters:
-    $listPersons+ 	The listPerson elements to create the graph from
+    $listPersons+ 	The tei:listPerson elements to create the graph from
-    $listRelations+ 	The listRelation elements to create the graph from
+    $listRelations+ 	The tei:listRelation elements to create the graph from
-    $configuration 	The configuration, currently output type, eg &lt;parameters&gt;&lt;param name='output' value='svg'/&gt;&lt/parameters&gt;.
+    $configuration 	The configuration, currently only output type, eg &lt;parameters&gt;&lt;param name='output' value='svg'/&gt;&lt/parameters&gt;.
+Values for 'output' can be 'svg' or 'graphml'.
 Returns:
-    node() : The serialized relation graph, by default SVG, otherwise output-type.
+    node() : The serialized relation graph.

 ## Usage example